#SelenaGomez Songs Rated By #13ReasonsWhy Stars, #Bullying Message Lost

 And Devin Druid, who plays Tyler, couldn’t choose between his top two favorite Selena Gomez songs: “Kill Em With Kindness,” the acoustic version of which appears on the 13 Reasons Why soundtrack, as well as “Perfect.”

-In other news, 13 Reasons Why may have become a hit Netflix series for many millennials, but unfortunately its underlying messages of bullying and teen suicide have not been embraced by all of the show’s fans.
+In other news, 13 Reasons Why may have become a hit Netflix series for many millennials, but unfortunately, its underlying messages about bullying and teen suicide have not been embraced by all of the show’s fans.

 NOT COOL! @ZaraLarsson was bullied into restarting Twitter by #13ReasonsWhy fans https://t.co/SJ7EIwIa18 pic.twitter.com/70ErJv49pp